mymet/mymet.github.io/README.md

 ### DATA

-* Insert Collection info in each object

 * Get from scrapi:
-	* Clean up the objects that have no image
+	* Check whether or not object has image
-	* Clean up the objects not currently on display
+	* Check whether or not object is on display
 	* Get the gallery number (from the website)
+	* Get the department
+	* Get the image url

 * Change the data format to: